abhishekdbihani/abhishekdbihani.github.io/index.md

 [Grain Variogram Calculation](https://github.com/abhishekdbihani/Grain-variogram-calculation)

-This script attempts to examine if there are spatial correlations between the different spherical grains in a bidisperse (two-sized) grain pack by constructing variograms for measuring the spatial distribution of grain volumes and the inter-granular distances
+Created a script to examine if there are spatial correlations between the different spherical grains in a bidisperse (two-sized) grain pack by constructing variograms for measuring the spatial distribution of grain volumes and the inter-granular distances

 <img src="images/bidisperse%20grain%20pack1.png?raw=true" align="middle" width="300" height="300" alt="bidisperse grain pack">